All persons using SLAC computers or accounts are responsible for understanding and complying with the SLAC cyber security requirements.

 - Within 5 minutes, your temporary password should be e-mailed to you, please follow the instructions to set your password

 - Take the Cybersecurity online training course (instructions are in the e-mail you received on training)

 If you have any problems, please e-mail email@example.com.

 If you already have a Unix Account, then User Portal Welcome page will list your account name, and the date that the password is valid till (for problems with existing Unix accounts, please see troubleshooting below).

 - When your UNIX account is created, it will be given permission to the experiment in Experiment Portal/eLog.

 (Permission in Experiment Portal/eLog is usually set up about a month before the experiment start date, using the UNIX accounts of the list of collaborators from the BTSR.
-If you need access to the experiment earlier than that, please send e-mail to email@example.com)
+If you need access to the experiment earlier than that - or if you need access to a past experiment, please send e-mail to firstname.lastname@example.org)

 - The experiment spokesperson, or his/her designees, can also add (or remove) users to the experiment group through the Experiment Portal/eLog.
 Click on Manage -> POSIX Group under the Experiment tab.

 - Change Unix password (including expired passwords):